Playing Divide-and-Choose Given Uncertain Preferences: Computing optimal divisions

 \section{Computing optimal divisions}

 The divider first observes his values for the $n$ goods $g^D_1, g^D_2, \dots, g^D_n$.
-How should he use that information together with the known priors on the chooser's values to determine his optimal division?
+How should he use that information together with the updated priors\footnote{Throughout this section we use the word ``prior'' to refer to the distribution of chooser values conditioned on the divider's values.} $\overline{\mathcal{G}}^C_1, \overline{\mathcal{G}}^C_2, \dots, \overline{\mathcal{G}}^C_n$ on the chooser's values to determine his optimal division?
 We first establish some basic, general properties of the equilibria of the divide-and-choose game.
-We then present algorithms to determine the divider's optimal division for both normal priors and discrete priors.
+We then describe algorithms to determine the divider's optimal division for both normal priors and discrete priors.
+Finally, we generalize our algorithm for normal priors to handle a wider class of distributions, one that includes uniform priors.